greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     If these directories exist and are owned by `gpadmin:gpadmin`, you have successfully configured cgroups for Greenplum Database CPU resource management.

-6. To automatically recreate Greenplum Database required cgroup hierarchies and parameters when your system is restarted, configure your system to enable the Linux cgroup service daemon `cgconfig.service` \(Redhat/Oracle/Rocky 8.x\) at node start-up.
+7. To automatically recreate Greenplum Database required cgroup hierarchies and parameters when your system is restarted, configure your system to enable the Linux cgroup service daemon `cgconfig.service` \(Redhat/Oracle/Rocky 8.x\) at node start-up.
 For example, configure one of the following cgroup service commands in your preferred service auto-start tool:
-    -   Redhat/Oracle/Rocky 8.x systems:

     ```
     sudo systemctl enable cgconfig.service
     ```

     To start the service immediately \(without having to reboot\) enter:

     ```
     sudo systemctl start cgconfig.service
     ```

 You may choose a different method to recreate the Greenplum Database resource group cgroup hierarchies.

 #### <a id="cgroupv2"></a>Configuring cgroup v2